 When I went to see the movie, “Saving Private Ryan” on the big screen, I noticed that nearly everyone in the theatre cried at one time or another.
 Some cried as Mrs. (mama) Ryan was about to receive news of the multiple deaths of her sons.
 Others cried during the D-Day action scene.
 All the individual deaths scenes brought sobs and sniffles rippling through the audience.
 At the end of the long, gut-wrenching film, when the audience is brought into the present day, with old James Ryan revisiting a massive American cemetery in France, he asks his uncomprehending wife to tell him that he was a good man.
-Tears streamed down my face.
+That’s when tears streamed down my face.

 Old James Ryan was asking for confirmation from his wife that he had lived a good life.
 It was his only way of reassuring himself that he had done what Captain Miller had admonished him to do.
-As Captain Miller laid dying before Private Ryan’s eyes, Captain Miller said, “Earn this!
+As Captain Miller laid dying before young Private Ryan’s eyes, Captain Miller said, “Earn this!
 Earn this!”

 In some ways of course, there could never be any real ‘earning’ of the sacrifice of so many other lives to save his.
 But in other ways, ‘earning it’ is actually simple, though seriously challenging at times.
 All he had to do was to live a good life.
 If he lived a good life, that would have been the best, most complete repayment possible.

 I have just been to see a movie with similar underlying messages.
 The movie was, “Their Finest.”
 It is set in WWII London among British film-makers struggling to cope with many personal on-going sacrifices including loss of life.
 It is actually a film with many comic moments, one of which shows an actor, who plays the part of an actor, who doesn’t know how to act.
 I won’t go into detail about this fine film here.
 Let it suffice to say that it is mostly well-written and it contains some gems of wisdom for those who survive as loved ones pass.